Potassium aspartate: Medical application

-Potassium aspartate is not approved for use as a chemical in its own right (but may be approved as a component in a product covered by a group standard) in the United States or European Union or New Zealand or Australia, for treating any medical condition, but is studied as an alternative to potassium chloride to treat high blood pressure (hypertension): potassium chloride reduces blood pressure, with a more pronounced effect in patients with hypertension—averaging a reduction of 8.2 mm Hg systolic and 4.5 mm Hg diastolic; yet, potassium aspartate may have a greater impact on lowering blood pressure at lower doses.
-While increasing intake of potassium-rich foods like bananas, grapefruit, dried beans, peas, broccoli, spinach, pumpkins, and squash is preferable, potassium aspartate is studied as a potential adjunctive treatment for hypertension.
+Potassium aspartate is not approved for use as a chemical in its own right (but may be approved as a component in a product covered by a group standard) in the United States or European Union or New Zealand or Australia, for treating any medical condition, but is studied as an alternative to potassium chloride to treat high blood pressure (hypertension): potassium chloride reduces blood pressure, with a more pronounced effect in patients with hypertension, averaging a reduction of 8.2 mm Hg systolic and 4.5 mm Hg diastolic; potassium aspartate may have a greater impact on lowering blood pressure at lower doses.
+Increasing intake of potassium-rich foods such as bananas, grapefruit, dried beans, peas, broccoli, spinach, pumpkins and squash is preferable, and potassium aspartate is studied as a potential adjunctive treatment for hypertension.
+Potassium aspartate is sometimes marketed in a mixture with magnesium aspartate.

 Hypokalemia

-Potassium aspartate is used as a dietary supplement to treat or prevent hypokalemia (low blood potassium levels), which can cause muscle weakness, cramps, fatigue, and irregular heart rhythms.
-Hypokalemia is typically due to excessive potassium loss (e.g., via urine or intestines) rather than dietary deficiency, often triggered by diuretics, vomiting, or diarrhea.
+Potassium aspartate is used as a dietary supplement to treat or prevent hypokalemia (low blood potassium levels), which can cause muscle weakness, cramps, fatigue and irregular heart rhythms.
+Hypokalemia is typically due to excessive potassium loss (for example, via urine or intestines) rather than dietary deficiency, often triggered by diuretics, vomiting or diarrhea.

-In cases of metabolic acidosis, Potassium aspartate may be preferred over potassium chloride due to its alkalinizing properties.
-Doses of 1.5 to 3 g (20–33 mEq) per day are recommended when dietary sources (e.g., bananas, spinach) are insufficient, with serum potassium levels monitored to avoid hyperkalemia.
+In cases of metabolic acidosis, potassium aspartate may be preferred over potassium chloride because of its alkalinizing properties.
+Doses of 1.5 g (20–33 mEq) per day are recommended when dietary sources such as bananas and spinach are insufficient, with serum potassium levels monitored to avoid hyperkalemia.

 Hypertension

 Potassium aspartate is under investigation as an alternative to potassium chloride for managing hypertension (high blood pressure).
-A meta-analysis of 19 studies found that potassium chloride reduces blood pressure by an average of 8.2 mm Hg systolic and 4.5 mm Hg diastolic in hypertensive patients, but a more recent study suggested Potassium aspartate may achieve similar effects at lower doses.
-The mechanism involves potassium's role in balancing sodium levels, relaxing vascular smooth muscle, and reducing blood vessel stiffness.
-However, clinical evidence for Potassium aspartate's superiority is limited.
+Victoria Maizes, in the hypertension chapter of Integrative Medicine (second edition, 2007), reports a meta-analysis of 19 trials in which potassium chloride reduced blood pressure by an average of 8.2 mm Hg systolic and 4.5 mm Hg diastolic in hypertensive patients, and cites later work suggesting that potassium aspartate may achieve similar effects at lower doses.
+The mechanism involves the role of potassium in balancing sodium levels, relaxing vascular smooth muscle and reducing blood vessel stiffness.
+Clinical evidence for the superiority of potassium aspartate is limited.

-Chronic Fatigue
+Chronic fatigue

-Historical studies from the 1960s explored oral Potassium aspartate combined with magnesium aspartate (1 g each) for chronic fatigue, reporting symptom relief in 75–91% of nearly 3,000 patients after 4–10 days of treatment, compared to 9–26% with placebo.
-These findings lack modern replication, and Potassium aspartate is not approved for fatigue treatment due to insufficient evidence.
+Studies from the 1960s explored oral potassium aspartate combined with magnesium aspartate (1 g each) for chronic fatigue, reporting symptom relief in 75 % of nearly 3,000 patients after 4 days of treatment, compared with 9 % with placebo.
+These findings lack modern replication, and potassium aspartate is not approved for fatigue treatment because the evidence is insufficient.